-TALES WELL TOLD—OF THE LIFE AND THE TIMES
+TALES WELL TOLD OF THE LIFE AND THE TIMES

 OF THOSE WHO MADE THEIR MARK HERE.

 You'll find much of interest among our Books and FREE Articles.
 From the earliest settlers who carved a life for themselves and their families on this sandy ground to the militiamen who stood up to the greatest military and sea power of the day.
-Discover sea captains who challenged the world's great oceans in Clipper Ships to the myths and legends passed down here still, from generation to generation.
+Discover sea captains who challenged the world's great oceans in Clipper Ships and the myths and legends passed down here still, from generation to generation.

 Capturing Cape Cod History:

 An Anthology of Register Articles

 This intriguing and humorous collection of 80-plus articles and illustrations consists of 60 selections from the Register newspaper from 2010 to 2014, plus 25 articles from the Historical Society newsletter, the “Beechcomber”, and several articles written in the19th century by Yarmouth Port’s Mary Matthews Bray.